What to Expect on a Youth Work Placement

 • Learn to manage boundaries, ethics, and confidentiality

-According to Jobs and Skills Australia, youth services roles are expected to remain in strong demand due to increased mental health awareness, social service expansion, and early-intervention programs.
-That means your placement isn’t just a requirement — it’s your first step toward a growing career.
+According to Jobs and Skills Australia, youth and community service roles are expected to stay in strong demand, driven by greater mental health awareness, expanding social services, and early-intervention programs.
+That means your placement isn't just a requirement, it's your first step toward a growing career.

 What to Expect Day to Day

 Every youth work placement is unique, depending on your host organisation and client group.
-You may find yourself in environments such as:
+You might find yourself in environments such as:

 • Youth drop-in centres and outreach programs